nlepage/go-wasm-http-talk/slides.md

 Notes:
 - The headers are stored in a simple map of strings, both in Javascript and Go, so we just iterate over these and set each header on the Go `Request`.
-- And the Go `Request` is complete.
+- And the Go `Request` is now complete.

 ---